awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 ## Monitoring Aurora Machine Learning<a name="aurora-ml-monitoring"></a>

- To monitor the performance of Aurora Machine Learning batch execution, Aurora MySQL includes several global variables that you can query as follows\.
+ To monitor the performance of Aurora Machine Learning batch operations, Aurora MySQL includes several global variables that you can query as follows\.

 ```
 show status like 'Aurora_ml%';